OpenAI disbands its robotics research team

 Zaremba asserts that pretraining is a particularly powerful technique in the creation of large, sophisticated AI systems.
 At a high level, pretraining helps the model learn general features that can be reused on the target task to boost its accuracy.
 Pretraining was used to develop OpenAI’s Codex, a model that’s trained on billions of lines of public code to power Copilot, GitHub’s service that provides suggestions for whole lines of code inside development environments like Microsoft Visual Studio.
 Codex is a fine-tuned version of OpenAI’s GPT-3, a language model pretrained on over a trillion words from websites, books, Wikipedia, and other web sources.

-“At the moment, I believe that pretraining [gives] model[s] 100 times cheaper ‘IQ points,’ Zaremba said.
+“At the moment, I believe that pretraining [gives] model[s] 100 times cheaper ‘IQ points,'” Zaremba said.
 “That might be followed with other techniques.”

 Commercial realities

-OpenAI’s move away from robotics might be a reflection of the economic realities that the company faces.
+OpenAI’s move away from robotics might be a reflection of the economic realities the company faces.
 DeepMind, the Alphabet-owned AI research lab, has undergone a similar shift in recent years as R&D costs mount, moving away from prestige projects in favor of work with commercial applications, like protein shape prediction.

 It’s an open secret that robotics is a capital-intensive field.
 Industrial robotics company Rethink Robotics closed its doors seven months ago after attempting unsuccessfully to find an acquirer.
 Boston Dynamics, considered among the most advanced robotics firms, was acquired by Google and then sold to SoftBank before Hyundai agreed to buy a controlling stake for $1.1 billion.
 And Honda retired its Asimo robotics project after over a decade in development.